akalongman/laravel-lodash/README.md

 `php artisan clear-all`  |  Clear entire cache and all cached routes, views, etc.
 `php artisan db:clear`  |  Drop all tables from database.
 Options:<br/>--database= : The database connection to use.<br/>--force : Force the operation to run when in production.<br/>--pretend : Dump the SQL queries that would be run.
 `php artisan db:dump`  |  Dump database to sql file using mysqldump CLI utility.
 Options:<br/>--database= : The database connection to use.<br/>--path= : Folder path for store database dump files.
-`php artisan db:restore {file}`  |  Dump database to sql file using mysqldump CLI utility.
+`php artisan db:restore {file}`  |  Restore database from sql file using mysqldump CLI utility.
 Options:<br/>--database= : The database connection to use.<br/>--force : Force the operation to run when in production
 `php artisan log:clear`  |  Clear log files from `storage/logs`.
 Options:<br/>--force : Force the operation to run when in production.
 `php artisan user:add {email} {password?}`  |  Create a new user.
 Options:<br/>--guard= : The guard to use.
 `php artisan user:password {email} {password?}`  |  Update/reset user password.
 Options:<br/>--guard= : The guard to use.